 You can apply for Special Consideration on the grounds of a missed test or exam, or for impaired performance.

 Before proceeding with an application, you must read this information:

-- Special Consideration for Late Discontinuation
+- Special Consideration Process

 For special consideration for late discontinuation, you can list a number of courses on one application.

 For ALL special consideration applications supporting documentation MUST be provided.
 You can start an application for special consideration before obtaining all of the supporting evidence but is recommended that you have your documentation ready with your submission.

 If you submit an application all supporting evidence must be submitted within 10 working days of the application being lodged.
 If the supporting documentation is not received within 10 working days of the application being submitted, the application will be withdrawn.
 If additional documentation is then requested it must be submitted as soon as possible, within 10 working days of the application being submitted (where possible).

 Supporting documentation should usually be received prior to the release of results.
 Any such documentation received after the release of results may result in the application being declined.